rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Whenever a topic worth talking about popped up, I sat down and wrote about it.
 I usually switched frameworks between the articles and hence wasn't targeting a specific set of Java developers.

 In the last two years, I have naturally discovered my content niche.
-I started focussing more on one specific topic instead of serving all Java developers: Testing Java and specifically Spring Boot (a well-known framework) applications.
+I started focusing more on one specific topic instead of serving all Java developers: Testing Java and specifically Spring Boot (a well-known framework) applications.

 The benefit of this niche is that almost nobody talks about testing in their articles.
-They showcase shiny new features or tools but nearly never tackle the testing part.
+They showcase shiny new features or tools, but nearly never tackle the testing part.

 That's quite frustrating if you want to apply their ideas to your project at work.
 You copy the relevant sections, make sure it compiles, and then hit a roadblock.

 You know ahead that your colleagues will ask you as soon as you want to integrate your code changes: "Where are the (damn) tests?".

-After creating some articles for this niche, I discovered that there's almost no online course that comprehensively teaches this topic and uses a real-world example.
+After creating some articles for this niche, I discovered that there was almost no online courses that comprehensively teach this topic, whilst using real-world examples.

 Everyone can test the `add` method of a `MyCalculator` class.
-But how to write an end-to-end test for a modern application involving an OIDC login, database access, and fetching data from REST API in the background?
+But how do you write an end-to-end test for a modern application involving an OIDC login, database access, and fetching data from REST API in the background?

-My plan was to develop a real-world course application, enhance it with an excellent test suite and talk about it.
+My plan was to develop a real-world course application, enhance it with an excellent test suite, and talk about it.
 And with real-world, I mean a sophisticated application that connects to various infrastructure components.
 This is where testing becomes tricky.

 I strongly believe that testing becomes joyful as soon as you know of the different testing tools & libraries, and recipes at hand.